Skip to main content

 One of the most effective ways to ensure consistency and defensibility in your qualitative factor adjustments is to implement a structured Q factor framework, such as Abrigo’s Qualitative Adjustment Scorecard.
 The scorecard includes identification of high-water economic scenarios to define appropriate risk brackets and enables tailoring to each allowance pool.

 This approach provides a reliable mechanism for measuring and benchmarking qualitative factors across your institution.
-Benefits of a structured CECL qualitative framework include:
+Some benefits of a structured CECL qualitative framework include:

 • Consistency – Ensures Q factor adjustments are applied systematically across reporting periods.